 - Social withdrawal.

-In order to recover compensation for emotional trauma from an auto accident, the trauma and accompanying symptoms need to be well-documented.
+Also in order to recover compensation for emotional trauma from an auto accident, the trauma and accompanying symptoms need to be well-documented.
 You should keep your own records of the symptoms you are experiencing and the frequency with which they are occurring.
 In addition, it is strongly advised that you see a medical provider to help ensure that you receive an accurate diagnosis of what specific emotional condition(s) you are experiencing, and to help you effectively deal with what you are going through.

 Unlike economic damages (such as medical costs or lost wages), non-economic damages are more difficult to quantify.
 The state of Mississippi also places a cap of $1 million for non-economic damages in most personal injury cases.
 This is one of many reasons it is a good idea to at least talk with an experienced auto accident lawyer about your accident.